AustinJVC/Commander/README.md

 Makes an [API](https://v2.jokeapi.dev/) request for a joke.
 Sends the response back to the user as a plain text message.
 Please note, that these jokes are hard-coded to be dark.
 This can be fixed by modifying the API request link.

 /joke

+#### QOTD

+Gives the user the quote of the day (QOTD).

+Makes an [API](https://zenquotes.io/api/today) request for the QOTD.
+Sends the response back to the user as a plain text message.
+Please note, that the quotes changes everyday at 00:00UTC.

+/qotd

+### Logging:

+Commander features logging capabilities that will send a message to a specified logging channel.
+This channel can be edited through the CONFIG.txt file.
+To change the channel, copy the ID of the channel and place it in the config file.

 ## Technical Details: